Intel-bigdata/SSM/supports/integration-test/README.md

 python test_stress.py -v
 ```

-If you want to increase the number of files in `hdfs:/test/`, please remove all delete file actions in test cases.
+If you want to increase the number of files in `hdfs:/test/`, please remove all delete file actions in `test_stress.py`.
 ```
 for i in range(max_number):
     cids.append(delete_file(file_paths[i]))